 - 5a.
-Turn the fuel select dial to the "OFF". - 5b.
+Turn the fuel select dial to the "ENGINE STOP" position and allow generator to cool completely before continuing. - 5b.
 Use the drain bolt on the carburetor to empty any excess gasoline from the carburetor into an appropriate container.
 Use a funnel (and appropriate hose if necessary) under the carburetor drain bolt to avoid spillage.